jackieldesign/CODEWORDS/Week10/readme.md

 - Made some more elements responsive to the window size.
 - Added windowResize function to auto-resize when the window size is changed.

+### Update

+I got one full string to appear at the very start, but it won't continue...
 <img src="right.jpg">
 [Try Here](https://jackieliiu.github.io/CODEWORDS/Week10/OneAtATime/)